fasterthanlime/semester-project/report.md

 ## Generic pointers

-Generic pointers are yet another can of worm.
+Generic pointers are yet another can of worms.
 They can be indexed like C arrays, getting or setting individual elements.
 However, since - again - the size of the generic type is not known in advance, code like this: